FF-Remote-Control/FF-Remote-Control/README.md

 ===============

 * Download and install the extension
-* Add the _Remote Control_ Toolbar button to your toolbar
-* Optionally change the preferences to select listening port number (default=32000) or and whether or not to listen to connections from all hosts or just localhost (default = localhost only).
 * Select a Firefox window or tab you want to remote control
 * Click the Remote Control toolbar button
     * If firebug is installed and active in that window, you can see logging in